GeorgeTsianakas/spring-shop/README.md

-# spring-shop
+# spring-shop-REST-API
- Simple REST API implementation using Spring
+Simple REST API implementation using Spring Boot and using it to testing new features